rened/NamedDimensions.jl/README.md

 [![Build Status](https://travis-ci.org/rened/NamedDimensions.jl.svg?branch=master)](https://travis-ci.org/rened/NamedDimensions.jl)

-This package allows to assign names to the dimensions of a multidimensional array and index, slice and permute using these names.
+This package allows to assign names to the dimensions of a multidimensional array and to index, slice and permute using these names.

 ### Functions